monsoonmaelstrom/book2/book2.md

 “No magic?”

-“No magic,” he confirms.
+“No magic,” he verifies.

-I’m in no position to try to find out about my own state right now with the way my head is throbbing.
+I’m in no position to try to find out about my own state right now, with the way my head is throbbing.
 I try to open my eyes, but the light is too bright, and at exactly the wrong angle.

 *Shit,* I think as I remember getting into a fight with Liam, and storming off angry.
 Liam has no idea where I am.
 And if we both end up dead because I got mad that Liam told Commander Selby what he already knew, I am going to be so pissed at myself.

 “What about Alex?”
-I ask Davy.
+I question Davy.

 “Not here, which is probably good news.”

 “Yeah,” I agree.

-“We’re going to have to get ourselves out of this.”
+“We’re going to have to get ourselves out of this,” Davy informs me.

 “Tell me something I don’t already know, oh wise one,” I gripe sarcastically.